indeskyz/Leap-EventTicketing/README.md

 ---

+## Project Layout - Server

+.
+├── DTOs/                     # Data transfer objects
+├── Data/
+│   ├── Mappings/             # NHibernate mappings (Fluent)
+│   ├── Repositories/         # Repository interfaces and implementations
+├── Endpoints/                # Minimal API route declarations ├── Middleware/               # Error handling middleware
+├── Services/                 # Business logic layer
+├── Properties/
+├── appsettings.json          # Production configuration
+├── appsettings.Development.json # Development overrides
+├── Program.cs                # Application startup and DI setup
+├── EventTicketing.csproj
+├── DatabaseSetup.md          # Instructions to set up your SQLite database (see below)

 ## Assumptions

 - The schema is read-only for this application unless otherwise noted.

 - SQLite is used as the primary relational data store.

-- NHibernate is the chosen ORM for flexibility with advanced queries and mapping.
-- Redis is configured but not yet implemented (caching layer planned).
+- Redis has been configured but not yet implemented (caching layer planned).
+App was constructed with the thought of it being the base layer for the project inside of Caching.md

 - All services should be extensible with interfaces and base classes to support future growth.

-- Monetary Versions can be handled via the backend using simple conversion mappings to keep legacy columns in tact
+- Monetary Versions can be handled via the backend using simple conversion mappings to keep legacy columns in-tact.(Would recommend transferring from SQLite to something such as PostgreSQL or even SQL Server for the benefits of having more scoped value types for our columns as SQLite only offers 5 storage classes ).
+In the current DB there are GUID's being stored as TEXT.
+Not the biggest issue but it makes mapping from application code to database values tricky sometimes + its better to have a proper matching type like how in PSQL you can use a dedicated UUID type which helps the db and app know what is being stored underneath and you _can_ sometimes get preformance benefits, in terms of storage & retrieval plus validation.

 - Client Side will handle the restriction of `n` days to query by for Events (30, 90, 180, etc).
 This logic stays on the frontend as the server only cares about being able to paginate the request.
+Why?
+The methods were built to be as generic as possible.
+If you want to lock down query params they can be stripped before we even make the request.

 ---